 How to be a Roman

 All areas of life are covered in this comprehensive guide to life in ancient Rome: from getting dressed and eating breakfast, to braving the busy markets and practising religion.
-There are parts of this daily routine that may seem startlingly similar to our own way of life, and of course there are areas that could not be more different (unless watching a gladiator fight or corresponding with a Roman general on the edge of Empire are usually included in your day-to-day routine)!
+There are parts of this daily routine that may seem startlingly similar to our own way of life, and of course their are areas that could not be more different (unless visiting a soothsayer or writing to a Roman general on the edge of an Empire are tasks often included in your day-to-day routine)!